propublica/column-setter/README.md

-# ColumnSetter
+# Column Setter

-ColumnSetter is a [Sass](https://github.com/sass/sass) tool that lets you easily set up a custom responsive column structure for your website and build a float-based layout that aligns to it.
+Column Setter is a [Sass](https://github.com/sass/sass) tool that lets you easily set up a custom responsive grid for your website and build a float- or flexbox-based layout that aligns to it.
 It uses one simple function and a small handful of optional mixins to generate CSS percentage widths based on your settings.
 And for the most part, it leaves the structure of your HTML and CSS entirely up to you.

 ## Table of Contents